Write-Through vs Write-Behind Caching: Implementation, Failure Boundaries, and Cluster Scaling

 except Exception:

-# Messages remain in PEL (Pending Entries List) for retry
+# Messages remain in the Pending Entries List (PEL) for retry

 await self._handle_partial_failure(msg_ids)

 Write-behind introduces eventual consistency and the risk of data loss if the cache node fails before the background flush completes.
-To enforce durability, Redis persistence must be configured with aggressive RDB snapshots or AOF with always fsync, though the latter negates much of the latency advantage.
-For financial or compliance-bound workloads, review Write-Behind Durability Guarantees for Payment Systems before deploying.
+To enforce durability, configure Redis persistence with RDB snapshots or AOF.
+Note that appendfsync always eliminates most of the latency advantage of write-behind; for most workloads, appendfsync everysec is the practical choice.
+For compliance-bound workloads, evaluate whether write-behind durability guarantees actually meet your RPO before deploying.

 Queue exhaustion must be mitigated via backpressure.
-Monitor XLEN and enforce maxlen on streams.
+Monitor XLEN and enforce MAXLEN on streams.
 When queue depth exceeds thresholds, route writes to a dead-letter stream or degrade to write-through mode.
-Comprehensive recovery logic is detailed in Error Handling Strategies for Write-Behind Queues.

 Use redis-py's RedisCluster client to automatically route commands to the correct primary node: